 PHARMAC change the criteria for receiving these medicines from time to time.
 They have recently made them available to many more people, so check with your doctor or pharmacist if you are eligible for funded Covid antiviral medicines.
 Māori and Pacific people tend to become more unwell from Covid and so have slightly different criteria for being able to have these medicines.

-Only if you have Covid
+Only if You Have Covid

 If you develop Covid symptoms and think you will benefit from these antivirals you can phone your pharmacy and talk to the pharmacist (you do not need a prescription).
 If you have Covid, you need to stay home and isolate.
 You will not be able to personally go into the pharmacy but the pharmacist is more than happy to talk to you on the phone about Covid and about these anti-viral medicines.